 According to Idaho court records:

-- In May 2011, a $1.6 million judgment was awarded to a man who fell down a stairway at a Boise business.
+- A $1.6 million judgment was awarded to a man who fell down a stairway at a Boise business.

-- In 2012, a woman was awarded nearly $100,000 after she was involved in a car accident.
+- A woman was awarded nearly $100,000 after she was involved in a car accident.
 The other driver was a teenage boy.

-- In 1999, the three grown children of couple who were killed by a drunk driver were awarded a multimillion dollar judgment against the bar that served the woman alcohol.
+- The three grown children of a couple who were killed by a drunk driver were awarded a multimillion-dollar judgment against the bar that served the woman alcohol.

 What Is Umbrella Insurance?